GoogleChrome/web.dev/src/site/content/en/blog/storage-foundation/index.md

 ### Show support for the API

-Are you planning to use the API_NAME API?
+Are you planning to use the Storage Foundation API?
 Your public support helps the Chromium team prioritize features and shows other browser vendors how critical it is to support them.

 Send a tweet to [@ChromiumDev][cr-dev-twitter] using the hashtag [`#StorageFoundation`](https://twitter.com/search?q=%23StorageFoundation&src=recent_search_click&f=live) and let us know where and how you are using it.
 Ask a question on StackOverflow with the hashtag [`#file-system-access-api`](https://stackoverflow.com/questions/tagged/file-system-access-api).